Other Repositories with Peace Corps Collections

 Smithsonian Institution – Papers of Peace Corps Volunteers, 1920-1984

-This collection of oral histories were conducted with Returned Peace Corps Volunteers from Kentucky.
+There are three distinct collections of Peace Corps oral histories at the Louis B. Nunn Center- interviews conducted with Returned Peace Corps Volunteers from Kentucky; interviews conducted with Evacuated Peace Corps Volunteers; and interviews conducted with the wider RPCV community.
+The RPCV Oral History Project is a continuation of the RPCV Oral History project formerly housed at the JFK Library.
+The Nunn Center was selected as the new repository for the project in 2020, but legacy interviews remain at the JFK Library.
 The interviews cover their experiences before, during, and after Peace Corps including their motivations for joining, the application process, training, living situations, difficulties, the job, relationships, coming home, and their impact on the host country and on their own lives.

 University of New Mexico Center for Southwest Research – Peace Corps Collection, 1950-1967